navi-da/jenkins-demo/README.md

 # Containerize A React Application

-Setting up Jenkins to clone from repo
+Jenkins schedule job to clone from repo